Categories

 What happened to Pursue the Pennant?

-In the fall of 1995, PtP sent out a mailing to old customers indicating that the company had lost a significant amount of money on the 1994 card set, and that all orders for the 1995 set must include a $15 deposit.
-The 1995 card set never shipped.
+In the fall of 1995 PtP sent out a mailing to old customers indicating that the company had lost a significant amount of money and stated that all orders for the 1995 set must include a $15 deposit.
+PtP eventually ceased operations and never produced a card set for the 1995 MLB season.

 What are the big differences between PtP and TIG?

-The stealing system was completely overhauled, introducing a “bad jump” and increasing the chance that basestealers will get nagging injuries.
-Batter and pitcher cards are now completely park neutral with respect to all hits, and the vLH/vRH splits on the cards are produced using a regression algorithm.
-The defensive range system was expanded to have 11 range ratings, and the number of range plays was increased.
-The bunting system was changed significantly.
+The stealing system has been completely overhauled, introducing a “bad jump” and increasing the chance that basestealers will get nagging injuries.
+Batter and pitcher cards are now completely park neutral with respect to all hits, the vLH/vRH splits on the cards are produced using a regression algorithm, and adjustments are made for variance in the ability of opposing players.
+The defensive range system has been enhanced, expanding to 11 range ratings and increasing the number of range plays.
+The bunting system has been improved significantly.
+An advanced system for pitcher fatigue and rest has been implemented.
 Each card set includes a CHANGES file with a complete list of modifications from the previous season.

 When do the new cards come out?